 - Weisberg, Hirsh-Pasek and Golinkoff (2013, p.
 105) argue that free play contains “the following qualities: the activities are fun, voluntary, flexible, involve active engagement, have no extrinsic goals, involve active engagement of the child, and often have an element of make-believe”

 In your assessments, ensure your definitions of unstructured play cite quality scholarly sources.

 I also recommend you gather together the key elements of each definition above and paraphrase them in your own definition.
 Then, cite all the scholars together.

 Below is an example of me paraphrasing the above definitions in the way you should do it in an essay.
 Note how I cite all the authors at the end of the sentence.

 “Unstructured play should be seen as sitting in direct contrast to structured play.
 While structured play involves teacher scaffolding and intervention, unstructured play emphasizes spontaneity, student choice, freedom and non-inteventionism on behalf of the parent or educator (Brussoni, 2016; Carr, 2009; Izumi-Taylor, Samuelsson and Rogers, 2010).”

-Benefits of Play Based Learning
+Benefits of Unstructured Play for Children

 1. It Encourages Creativity